ryssbowh/craft-themes/DEVELOPERS.md

 Each element of the page (layouts, regions, blocks, field and file displayers) templates can be overriden by your themes using a specific folder structure that allows much granularity.

-### Layouts
+### Layouts (Pro)

 There are two ways to render layouts, regions or displays.
 The method `Layout::render(Element $element, string $viewMode)` will render the displays, the other `$layout->renderRegions()` the regions.

-Rendering the regions will call a special template defined by the theme in `ThemePlugin::getRegionsTemplate()`, by default this equals `regions`.
+Rendering the regions will call a special template defined by the theme in `ThemePlugin::getRegionsTemplate()`, by default this equals to `regions`.

 You can set any templates to your category groups and sections, if a layout matches for that request, the layout associated will be added to the variables.
-In your template you simply need to call `{{ layout.renderRegions()|raw }}`
+In your template you simply need to call `{{ layout.renderRegions()|raw }}`.
+The view mode for such a request is always the default one.

 If you have a layout of type `entry` for an entry type `blog` and a view mode `default`, the layout templates will take this precedence :